Key Takeaways

 Classic Informatics built AustinQC: a unified digital workflow platform structured around Austin's existing inspection process.
 It replaced seven separate spreadsheet templates, enforced the three-tier approval chain digitally, integrated with Airtable to eliminate manual data re-entry, and automated PDF report generation at each stage.

-The wrong question to ask is "who can do this?"
+With thousands of application modernization companies in the market, the wrong question to ask is "who can do this?"
 Every firm with a modernization practice will say yes.

 The right question is: "Who has done this before, at this level of complexity, and what did it look like when something went wrong?"
 Because something always goes wrong.
 The assessment surfaces a dependency nobody knew about.
 A data migration takes three times as long as planned.
 A critical integration turns out to be entirely undocumented.